Backpacks are ready and pencils are sharpened—it’s back to school time—and time to help your patient with diabetes stay safe at school

 - Emergency Care Plans for Hypoglycemia (DOC, 550 KB) and Hyperglycemia (DOC, 564 KB) – Based on the individual student’s medical orders, these plans summarize how to recognize and treat hypoglycemia and hyperglycemia and whom to contact for help.

-The National Diabetes Education Program’s (NDEP) Helping the Student with Diabetes Succeed: A Guide for School Personnel online resource is free and provides a set of best practices and tools that enable schools to ensure an optimal learning environment for students living with diabetes.
+The National Institute of Diabetes and Digestive and Kidney Diseases' Helping the Student with Diabetes Succeed: A Guide for School Personnel online resource is free and provides a set of best practices and tools that enable schools to ensure an optimal learning environment for students living with diabetes.

 Take a Team Approach to Effective Diabetes Management